AmeerD/AmeerD.github.io/_pages/reading.md

 * The God of Small Things, Arundhati Roy
 * When I'm Gone, Look For Me in the East, Quan Barry

-## The Backlog
+## On my Shelf
 * River of the Gods, Candice Millard
+* The Gene: An Intimate History, Siddhartha Mukherjee
+* The Song of the Cell, Siddhartha Mukherjee
+* The Ministry for the Future, Kim Stanley Robinson
+* Remarkably Bright Creatures, Shelby Van Pelt
+* The Starless Sea, Erin Morgenstern
+* 1Q84, Haruki Murakami
+* Normal Accidents, Charles Perrow
+* The Overstory, Richard Powers
+* The Precipice: Existential Risk and the Future of Humanity, Toby Ord
+* Humankind: A Hopeful History, Rutger Bregman
+* The Defector, Chris Hadfield

+## On my Watchlist
 * The Cloud Revolution, Mark P. Mills
 * The Power Law, Sebastian Mallaby
 * They Thought They Were Free, Milton Mayer
-* The Gene: An Intimate History, Siddhartha Mukherjee
 * The Emperor of All Maladies, Siddhartha Mukherjee
-* The Song of the Cell, Siddhartha Mukherjee
 * You Can't Be Neutral on a Moving Train, Howard Zinn
 * The Candy House, Jennifer Egan
-* The Ministry for the Future, Kim Stanley Robinson
 * Youthquake: Why African Demography Should Matter to the World, Edward Paice
 * The Knowledge Machine: How Irrationality Created Modern Science, Michael Strevens
 * Status: Why is it Everywhere?
 Why Does it Matter?, Cecilia Ridgeway